Jung Sung-ryong: Early career

-2010 World Cup
+2010 FIFA World Cup

 Jung became the successor to Lee Woon-jae prior to the 2010 FIFA World Cup.
 In a friendly against Spain just before the World Cup, he conceded only one goal and won praise for his performance.

 Jung kept a clean sheet in his first World Cup match against Greece, although he was disturbed by the strong sunlight.
 He conceded four goals including his teammate's own goal in the next match against Argentina, but he was praised for blocking eight shots from Argentine players.

 However, his mistake against Uruguay in the round of 16 brought tears to his eyes.
 After his incorrect prediction about a cross from Diego Forlán, he went out of the goalpost and failed to intercept the ball.
 He could only watch as Luis Suárez kicked the ball into the empty goal.
 South Korea lost 2–1 after Suárez scored another goal.
 Nevertheless, he, along with Lee Chung-yong and Park Ji-sung, were voted South Korea's MVP in the World Cup by fans.